Table of contents

 Additional resources

-Copy link to Additional resourcesThailand International Development Cooperation Agency (TICA): https://tica-thaigov.mfa.go.th/en
+Copy link to Additional resourcesThailand International Cooperation Agency (TICA): https://tica-thaigov.mfa.go.th/en.

-Thailand has reported to the OECD at the aggregate level since 2006, and at the activity-level data since 2023 for 2022 activities.
+Thailand has been reporting to the OECD at the aggregate level since 2006 and at the activity level since 2023 for 2022 activities.

 Thailand is an Adherent to the Paris Declaration on Aid Effectiveness.
 Learn more about OECD legal instruments and DAC Recommendations.